 Will Lead to

 This is an interesting fact about treatment, particularly sleep.
 Some people expect sleep treatment to instantaneously be acceptable to them and make them feel better.
-The reality is that it does not normally work this way, sleep is something we mostly do without hardly thinking about it every single night, so it does take time.
+The reality is that it does not normally work this way, sleep is something we do without thinking too much about every single night, so adjusting this ‘automatic’ routine does take time.
 To start sleeping in a whole new way requires good compliance, patience, and perseverance, and then you will gradually start to experience the difference.
 After 1-4 weeks on a sleep apnoea device, depending on the individual and with the “Correctly” step achieved, some degree of improvement will normally be unlocked.
 As time runs its course, further improvements can be expected.

 A More Balanced & Fulfilled Lifestyle

-The effects of sleep apnoea or sleep-disordered breathing are so much deeper than just breathing stopping and less oxygen getting to the body and brain, although this is does have a lot of medical significance.
-The other thing that happens with sleep disordered breathing and sleep apnoea is that the brain and nervous system constantly kick-in to address the fright of breathing ceasing and in an effect to get things cycling normally, this disrupts the brain, right at the time when the brain is trying to slow down and relax into deeper sleep.
-This inhibits the brain from carrying out its resting state processes: clearing out the waste materials generated during the day, distributing all the chemicals it needs for good function the next day, and consolidating and refreshing all its millions of connections and functions (ever wondered why dreams are so strange) prior to waking up ready to face a new day of activity.
+The effects of sleep apnoea or sleep-disordered breathing are so much deeper than just breathing ceasing, causing less oxygen to get to the body and brain, although this is highly detrimental and hence has a lot of medical significance.
+The other things that happens with sleep disordered breathing and sleep apnoea is that the brain and nervous system constantly kick-in to address the fright of breathing ceasing and in an effort to get things cycling normally.
+This disrupts the brain, right at the time when the brain is trying to slow down and relax into deeper sleep.
+In turn, this inhibits the brain from carrying out its resting state processes: ‘cleaning’ out the waste materials generated during the day, distributing all the chemicals it needs for good function the next day, and consolidating and refreshing all its millions of connections and functions (ever wondered why dreams are so strange) prior to waking up ready to face a new day of activity.
 The alerted nervous system also is disrupted to some degree into ‘sympathetic’ (fight or flight mode) preventing it from balancing out the parasympathetic (relaxation) signals that the body needs to gradually relax and recuperate as is meant to happen during sleep.
 Your body really suffers from a lack of rest all around, as well as less oxygen from ceasing breathing – it is a vicious cycle which is likely to leave you functioning at a less productive level and negatively affects your feelings and thoughts and can cause a whole variety of other health issues.
 This truly impacts life, but thankfully we can do something about it!

 The word balanced applies as the effect of correct treatment flows on to a suitable duration and quality of sleep so that you are less sleepy, and the need for frequent naps or long sleep duration (without feeling well-rested anyway) will slowly diminish.
 This certainly helps balance your lifestyle, giving you more time to do other things with proper function.

 The word fulfilled suggests that correct treatment will complete you more as a person and leave you happier and more satisfied.
 This certainly can and will be the case, first and foremost in the brain (instrumental within the nervous system), which as described is particularly affected by the delicate treatment balance.
 Impacts of sleep quality on the brain carry over to anxiety, mood, mental health, personality, as well as all aspects of mental processing including intelligence, sharpness and thinking speed.
 Correct treatment can offer improvement in all these areas and more!
 Furthermore, every cell, organ, muscle and living tissue needs the resting state of sleep to diffuse out wastes and bring in new chemicals.
-The intense recuperate, rebuild, and repair processes and effects of lack of oxygen, are simply too complex and detailed to explain in a short, understandable way.
-But quality sleep (or lack of) does have physical impacts in every department, examples are eyesight, lungs, heart, vascular system and blood pressure, muscular rebuilding and repair, and digestive processes including impact on weight gain/loss.
+The intense recuperate, rebuild, and repair processes, and effects of lack of oxygen on living tissues, are simply too complex and detailed to explain in this short article.
+Regardless the conclusion can be drawn that quality sleep (or lack of) does have physical impacts in every department, not just the brain as already described, examples are: eyesight, lungs, heart, vascular system and blood pressure, muscle rebuilding and repair, and digestive processes including impacts on weight gain/loss.